-Meeting, Convention, and Event Planners Career Video
+Meeting and Convention Planners Career Video

 Description: Coordinate activities of staff, convention personnel, or clients to make arrangements for group meetings, events, or conventions.